Pinnacles Prep Charter School

 $60,000 - $90,000 / YEAR

-The teacher will facilitate project-based Language Arts and History instruction while serving as a mentor to students.
-Responsibilities include collaborating with co-teachers, analyzing student data to drive instruction, and maintaining regular communication with families.
+Deliver project-based Language Arts and History instruction while serving as a mentor to high school students.
+Collaborate with co-teachers and specialists to implement interdisciplinary curricula and use data to drive instructional decisions.

 Pinnacles Prep believes that ALL students, regardless of background, deserve a meaningful education in a culture where every student matters.
 We are deeply committed to our mission of cultivating curious, confident, and self-directed students that lead and succeed in college, career, and their communities; with the vision of our graduates becoming the leaders who drive our Valley’s future forward--making it a thriving economic, scientific, and artistic hub for the 21st century.
 Our school is grounded in the following essential characteristics, which shape the Pinnacles Prep experience for our faculty, students, and families.
 Our school is small by design.
 We know every student by name, story, strength, and need.
 All students meet with their mentor, daily, and we communicate with their parents weekly.
 We have high expectations: Our EPIC core values guide us: Equity | creates a school culture that celebrates equity and inclusion for all Purpose | leads to resilience which builds agency and empowerment Integrity | leads to loving accountability and a strong community where everyone belongs Collaboration | leads to change we want to see in our school, community, and world We are intentionally diverse: Pinnacles Prep’s students, staff and board is intentionally diverse.
 We come from different backgrounds and experiences in order to be reflective of the collective diversity of our student body and community.
 Our staff validates and reflects the multiple identities, intersectionalities and experiences of our students.
 We value context over content: Students engage in 9-week, place-based interdisciplinary projects rooted in the Wenatchee Valley, with a community partner.
 These projects apply the standards and competencies students are learning in their foundational courses.
 WHO YOU ARE You have an asset-based mindset: You see every student, their background and story as an asset You authentically value relationships: You are excited to mentor scholars daily, helping them find their purpose.
 You love kids AND have high expectations for all: Your love and empathy don’t preclude you from ensuring students meet their growth goals.
 You are excited by Pinnacles Prep’s Mission and Vision: You believe that ALL students can be fully ready for college, career and to engage with their community.
 You have a growth mindset: You thrive on feedback so you can grow, and you expect the same for kids You are passionate about student voice and choice: You believe that students should have ownership of their learning and facilitating passion projects is a goal.
 You are a data geek: You use data to drive decisions in your classroom, and collaborating with staff around data to make our school a better place is refreshing.
 You love to collaborate: You are craving to work with teachers outside of your content area on projects.